python/devguide/triage.rst

 maintenance mode.
 And if the bug lacks a unit test that should end up in Python's test suite, having that written can be very helpful.

-This is all helpful as it allows triagers (i.e., people with Developer privileges on the issue tracker) to properly classify an issue so it can be handled by the right core developers in a timely fashion.
+This is all helpful as it allows triagers (i.e., :ref:`people with the Developer role on the issue tracker <devrole>`) to properly classify an issue so it can be handled by the right core developers in a timely fashion.

 Patches